Answering Your Questions About Family Law

 Because we need to collect information from you to make sure there are no conflicts, add you to our conflict list (to make sure we never represent the other party against you), and get enough facts from you in order to appropriately answer your questions.
 There are rarely “quick questions” in family law cases.

-Our attorneys charge between $225 and $275 per hour, depending which attorney is appropriate for your case.
-These will likely increase early 2021.
+Our attorneys charge between $265 and $325 per hour, depending which attorney is appropriate for your case.

 Yes, if you chose to hire us.